Décio Villares

-Décio Rodrigues Villares (1 December 1851, in Rio de Janeiro – 21 June 1931, in Rio de Janeiro) was a Brazilian painter, sculptor, caricaturist, and graphic designer.
-He is best known for helping to design the blue disc on the Brazilian Flag and his designs for the monument honoring Júlio de Castilhos.
+Décio Rodrigues Villares (1 December 1851 – 21 June 1931) was a Brazilian painter, sculptor, caricaturist, and graphic designer.
+He is best known for helping to design the blue disc on the flag of Brazil and his designs for the monument honoring Júlio de Castilhos.

 Biography

 His father, José Rodrigues Villares, was a Lieutenant Colonel, a member of the Nova Iguaçu city council, and a participant in the Liberal rebellions of 1842.
 Although his family was not wealthy, they were politically connected (his uncle, Manoel Rodrigues Villares (1804-1878), served as a Minister of the Supreme Federal Court), so he was able to gain entrance to the Colégio Pedro II and the Academia Imperial de Belas Artes.
 There, he studied with Victor Meirelles and Pedro Américo.

 In 1870, he began providing caricatures for the satirical magazine, Comédia Social, published by Américo and his younger brother, Aurélio de Figueiredo, who was also a student there at that time.
 For unknown reasons, he was frequently absent from his classes, did not participate in exhibitions and did not compete for the travel scholarship.
 Eventually, he dropped out.
 For the next nine years, he travelled, initially (1872) to Paris.

 There, he studied in the workshops of Alexandre Cabanel.
 In 1874, he was awarded a gold medal at the Salon for his painting of Paolo Malatesta and Francesca da Rimini, which was praised by the notoriously difficult-to-please art critic, Eugène Verón.
 During that period, he was first exposed to the positivist philosophy of Auguste Comte and abandoned Catholicism.
 This would result in his being rejected for a teaching position at the Académie des Beaux-Arts.
 He then went from Paris to Florence, where Pedro Américo maintained a studio.
 He may have studied sculpture with Rodolfo Bernardelli.
 It is not known exactly how long he stayed in Italy, although letters indicate that he was still there in 1878.
 It is possible that he returned briefly to France.